Lecrapouille/SimForth/README.md

 SimForth is the scripting language for SimTaDyn and should be used from SimTaDyn.
-SimForth, used as standalone, is less powerful than any serious Forth interpreter and it is two times slower than pforth.
+SimForth, used as standalone, is less powerful than any serious Forth interpreter and it is two times slower than pforth because it is based on tokens.
 See [benchmark](tests/bench).
-SimForth, used as shared library, offers a simpler API than gforth, in my opinion.
+In my opinion, SimForth used as shared library, offers a simpler API than gforth.

 ## Documentation and Inspiration